samrose/python-rust-nix/README.md

 ### Next steps

 The next step will be to use this approach in some django project apps to cut down execution time of complex math and image processing operations.
-And, to wire up a https://github.com/NixOS/hydra build farm to manage distributed nodes running this software.
+And, to wire up a https://github.com/NixOS/hydra build farm to manage builds for distributed nodes running this software.